The Life of Handel (40 min)

 The constant hard work for so many years and the financial worries affected Handel’s health.
 In 1737 he had to go to Aix la Chapelle, France to find a cure for paralysis.
 He came back in time to compose a funeral ode for the Queen.

 The expenses of the Royal Academy of Music at last proved so great that it could not continue.
 Handel suffered great financial losses, but not to be beaten by rival factions, he went into management on his own.
 The taste for Italian opera was gone.
 The typically English “Beggar’s Opera” had just been produced and was drawing large crowds.
-For the second time Handel went into bankruptcy.
-He undertook to pay off all his debts, and in course of time he was able to do this.
+For the second time, Handel went into bankruptcy.
+He undertook to pay off all his debts, and in time he was able to do this.

 At the age of fifty-two, Handel began the composition of the type of work for which he is most greatly revered.
 As we discussed in the Italian Baroque, an oratorio is a kind of sacred opera performed without any action.
 The parts are sung, but not acted.